 Pacific University is located in the small community of Forest Grove, which is approximately 25 miles west of Portland, Oregon's major metropolitan center.
 Portland is serviced by all major lines of transportation.
-If you desire transportation from Portland to

-To Make An Appointment
+To Make an Appointment:

 When your plans are definite, please return the reply card on the back cover and arrangements will be made accordingly.
 Be sure to note on the card any special requests you have regarding your visit.
 You also may make an appointment by calling the Admissions Office at (503) 357-6151.
 Please remember that the more advanced notice you give us of your visit, the better we will be able to host you.